ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">File system timeouts</span>

-**Notice**: The extreme file-system lags seen the last few days have been resolved.
-The majority of the lagginess was due to a long-running resynchronization of two BeeGFS metadata servers in combination of heavy load on the file system.
+**Notice**: In order to speed up resynchronization of metadata servers, we have decided to minimize the load on the file system by suspending all running jobs, disable login to Wynton, and disable all file transfers to and from Wynton.
-<br><span class="timestamp">February 27, 07:30 PT</span>
+<br><span class="timestamp">February 27, 16:30 PT</span>

 **Notice**: The file system latency is extremely high, resulting in the cluster being unusable and attempts to log in via SSH failing.
+This is due to the BeeGFS secondary metadata server `meta51` resynchronizing with the primary `meta73`.
+<br><span class="timestamp">February 27, 16:15 PT</span>

+**Notice**: Resynchronization of BeeGFS metadata server pair `meta22` and `meta32` completed after 30 hours.
+<br><span class="timestamp">February 27, 06:00 PT</span>

+**Notice**: The file system latency is extremely high, resulting in the cluster being unusable and attempts to log in via SSH failing.
+This is due to the BeeGFS secondary metadata server `meta32` resynchronizing with the primary `meta22`.
 <br><span class="timestamp">February 26, 19:30 PT</span>

 **Notice**: We are working with the vendor to try to resolve this